NolanHughes/drumverb/NOTES.md

+0. Modify SellProduct to update redux state instead of react

 1. Finish styling it just like reverb
 	-Adjust thumbnail size and styling in product_image model so it is completely right no matter the upload dimensions